chdsbd/kodiak/README.md

     - kodiak configurations are checked
     - pull request merge states are evaluated
-    - branch protection rules are check
+    - branch protection rules are checked
     - the branch is updated if necessary

 4. If the PR is mergeable it is queued in a per-repo merge queue